 5. Butter a cookie sheet or line it with parchment paper.
 Continue by cutting the 4cm thick log into 1cm thick slices.
 Set these off to the side.
 Take the 1cm thick slices of dough and cut them in half to create evenly sized sections.

-6. Using the palm of your hand roll out each individual piece until you have a little sausage shaped roll about the length of your index finger or 6cm.
-Curve this into a crescent shape and place on the cookie sheet.
+6. Using the palm of your hand roll out each individual piece until you have a little sausage-shaped roll about the length of your index finger or 6cm.
+Curve this into a crescent shape and place it on the cookie sheet.

 8. Once the cookies come out of the oven they may still be a little soft and prone to breaking.
 Leave them for about 60 seconds and then, while still hot, toss the cookies in a bowl with the vanilla sugar.
-Since the cookies are still hot they sugar will stick to the vanillekipferl creating a wonderfully sweet coating.
+Since the cookies are still hot the sugar will stick to the Vanillekipferl creating a wonderfully sweet coating.

 Cool the cookies on a wire rack and then store them in a sealed cookie jar or tin.
-The vanillekipferl cookies will keep for 1 to 2 weeks before starting to go stale.
+The Vanillekipferl cookies will be kept for 1 to 2 weeks before starting to go stale.

 Recipe